williamw520/fetchmailatt/README.md

 # Configuration Options

+The config file controls all aspects of the download process.
+The conf directory is the usual place for holding the config files.

+When running without any command line arugment, the program uses the *cond/default.conf* for configuration.
+When the *-c config.conf* is used, configuration properties are read from the config.conf file.

 ## Secure the Configuration Files

 Since the conf files contain the email user credential, it's prudent to restrict